Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 KEY TAKEAWAYS

-• Why A Travel Insurance for Nomads?
+• Why A Special Insurance for Nomads?
 Traditional travel insurance is often not suitable for digital nomads because they do not cover for over 3-months period, and excludes anything that is not an accident or an emergency.

 Here is the full analysis